…..NIKOLAUS TUCZEK….. Rare, Historical Alligator Slipper by the Most Important Master of the 20th Century: UK7E-7.5D

 The company was taken over by John Lobb around 1970.
 In a phone call Mr. John Hunter Lobb recalled to me that “We took over the remnant of Tuczek in 1968.”
 Lobb has an unbrogued model called Elastic Sided with Plain Tuczek Style Elastic – (SS597) which, no doubt, they consider derivative of the great master’s style.

-The pair shown here is in size, about a UK 7E-7.6D (European 41D-41.5C, and in fragile condition with considerable visible repairs, both to the tops and bottoms, wonderful for display but too rare to be worn any longer.
+The pair shown here is in size, about a UK 7E-7.6D (European 41D-41.5C, and in fragile condition with considerable visible repairs, both to the tops and bottoms, wonderful for display or careful, occasional wearing.
 There is not doubt as to its fineness; a lovely shoe and imbued with history and, in alligator, an extreme rarity.

 G. Bruce Boyer the author of Eminently Suitable (1990), quotes John Hlustik, who bought the Edward Green firm in 1982-3; “Just the other week a gentleman came into the shop for some new shoes.
 He was wearing a pair made by Tuczek in the early 1940s.
 They were so marvelous, I asked him if he would sell them to me…offered him $3,500.
 He refused, and I can’t say I blame him.
 After 50 years, they had an absolutely vintage classicism about them.”
 Remember this was $3500 in the 1980’s!